-- (1) This performance feedback process closely aligns to what you, your team/section and Council want to achieve.
+- This performance feedback process closely aligns to what an employee, their team/section and Council want to achieve.
 In addition, many aspects of the system support the factors that make jobs satisfying:

-- clear direction
+- o clear direction

 - supportive environment

-- challenge and meaning
+- o challenge and meaning

 - clarity

-- influence
+- o influence

-- growth and recognition
+- o growth and recognition

-- relationship with supervisor
+- o relationship with supervisor.

-- (2) There are three phases to the process:
+24.2.1.7 There are three phases to the process:

-- 1. Planning
+1. Planning

-In the planning phase you and your supervisor work together to create a performance plan that includes:
+In the planning phase the employee and their supervisor work together to create a performance plan that includes:

-- · the results, focus areas and objectives you will achieve; - the knowledge, skills, and agreed behaviours, drawn from the competency framework, that will help you achieve these results; and - a development plan listing activities that will help you grow in your current job or in a new one.
+- the results, focus areas and objectives the employee will achieve; - the knowledge, skills, and agreed behaviours, drawn from the competency framework, that will help the employee achieve these results; and - a development plan listing activities that will help the employee grow in their current job or in a new one.

-Your plan needs to be linked to the Council vision, values, and strategic priorities.
-To make that happen, your supervisor provides you with the team/section goals, Council vision, values, and strategic priorities, and their own objectives.
+An employee's plan needs to be linked to the Council vision, values, and strategic priorities.
+To make that happen, their supervisor provides the employee with the team/section goals, Council vision, values, and strategic priorities, and the employee's own objectives.

-The discussion you and your supervisor have during this phase is called a reaching agreement discussion because that's what you do - reach agreement on a plan.
+The discussion an employee and their supervisor have during this phase is called a reaching agreement discussion.